emperorsreeni/Sreeni.OData.Transpiler.Core/README.md

 # Sreeni.OData.Transpiler.Core

-Sreeni.OData.Transpiler.Core is a .Net based OData transpiler that translates OData queries to downstream data source queries like MySQL, Postgres, MS SQL, Azure Cosmos, etc.
+Sreeni.OData.Transpiler is a .Net based OData transpiler that translates OData queries to downstream data source queries like MySQL, Postgres, MS SQL, Azure Cosmos, etc.

-The objective is to enable seamless integration and query translation across different database platforms.
+The objective is to enable seamless integration and OData query translation across different database platforms.

 This package has core contracts and infrastructure designed to translate OData queries into database-specific queries for multiple database systems.